sdiehl/wiwinwlh/tutorial.md

 ===

 <div class="alert alert-danger">
-This is advanced section, knowledge of GHC internals is not typically necessary.
+This is an advanced section, knowledge of GHC internals is not typically necessary.
 </div>